Keitar6/Finder_HomePage/README.md

 Opens storybook to view UI of the components

+QUICK NOTE:

+    Yes, i have wrongly understood the task and have done more than what was necessary.
+My fault, i hope that you will enjoy my code either way.
+Have a lovely day!

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).